-As a personal force, she is Kundalini, the power that infuses the practitioner’s energy body, making one a demi-god.
+As a personal power, she manifests as Kundalini infusing the practitioner’s energy body, transforming him into a demi-god.

-Kundal in Sanskrit means both wheel and circulation, technically what it is, a circulating current of force that can be used to empower the physical and form an astral body.
+In Sanskrit, Kundalini means both wheel and circulation.
+So technically it is a circulating current of force that can be used for self-empowerment.

-There is more than one method to activate and harness Kundalini for self-empowerment.
+There is more than one method to activate and harness Kundalini.

-Kriya yoga is heavily about pranayama (pranic breathing) and requires an implant from a master.
+Kriya yoga uses pranayama (pranic breathing) and requires an astral implant from a master.

 Once transmitted, it settles in the base of the spine and acts as a battery and generator of Kundalini.

 The second initiation of the implant generates the astral body, and the third brings about the unity of the Kundalini with Shakti.

 Hatta yoga is the one most westerners know about, as the system utilizes a set of energy nods in the subtle body called chakras.